-For participants choosing the Traditional Services delivery model, the CCS informs the participant of available DDA-licensed and approved providers.
-The participant, and his or her authorized representative, may explore, interview, and exercise choice regarding these potential providers.
+For participants choosing the Traditional Services delivery model, the CCS informs the participant of available DDA-licensed and certified approved providers.
+The participant, and their legal guardian or authorized representative (if applicable), may explore, interview, and exercise choice regarding these potential providers.
 The CCS assists the participant in scheduling visits with providers and provides a list of providers from which they may make informed choices (including the DDA's website).

 The CCS and the DDA encourages participants to learn about multiple providers, including meeting and interviewing staff regarding services, prior to selecting their provider agency.
-Potential providers can discuss how they can support the participant and his or her family in a way that meets the participant's needs, goals, and preferences.
+Potential providers can discuss how they can support the participant and their family in a way that meets the participant's needs, outcomes, and preferences related to achieving the individual's desired lifestyle.